Our Insight Programme

 By the end of the two weeks, you'll have developed skills that align with our Leadership Development Programme, including resilience, leadership and teamwork.
-At the end of Insight you'll take part in a reduced assessment for our Leadership Development Programme and, if successful, you will be made an offer to join our 2019 programme to teach a STEM subject in one of our secondary schools.
+At the end of Insight you'll take part in a reduced selection day for our Leadership Development Programme and, if successful, you will be made an offer to join our 2020 programme to teach a STEM subject in one of our secondary schools.

-Candidates that perform exceptionally well at the Insight assessment centre could be made a dual offer for our Insight Programme in 2018 and a conditional offer for our Leadership Development Programme in 2019.
+Candidates that perform exceptionally well at the Insight development centre could be made a dual offer for our Insight Programme in 2019 and a conditional offer for our Leadership Development Programme in 2020.